CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Release-Notes.md

 ### Azure Virtual Desktop (Updated on 04 August 2021)

-While creating Host Pool, there are new options avaiable in UI, lab guide UI is outdated with slight chnages in UI, Updates with new UI are in progress.
-Along with UI few instructions will also being updates in lab guide.
+While creating Host Pool, there are new options avaiable in UI, lab guide UI is outdated with slight changes in UI, Updates with new UI are in progress.
+Along with UI few instructions will also being updated in lab guide.
   * **Expected Release Date**: 06 August 2021